volt-protocol/ethereum-credit-guild/credit.md

 ## Overview

-There exist two kinds of tokens in the system, the stable credit tokens such as `CREDIT` (along with `credit_ETH`, `credit_UNI`, and so on for those who want to lend or short in these denominations) and the governance token `GUILD`.
+There are two kinds of tokens in the system:
+* stable credit tokens such as `CREDIT`, `CREDIT_ETH`, and so on, which are analogous to `DAI` or to Compound cTokens
+* the governance token `GUILD`

-The set of actions possible in the system are tightly constrained.
+The set of actions possible in the system are tightly constrained:

 * in several cases, a certain quorum of `GUILD` holders can perform a system action or make a parameter change, and another quorum veto it.
 Each also has its own duration:
   * adjust the global debt ceiling of any credit token
   * whitelist a new collateral asset
-  * approve a new `LendingTerm`, which defines collateral ratios, interest rates, etc
+  * approve a new `LendingTerm` or `BondTerm`, which defines collateral ratios, interest rates, etc
   * adjust the split between `GUILD` stakers and the surplus buffer
   * adjust the voting duration or quorum threshold for any of the above processes